a22057916w/os/README.md

    3. Make odd-number philosophers pick the left chopstick first and then pick the right chopstick, while even-number philosophers pick the chopsticks in the reversed order.

 ## Chapter 7
+1. Please list the four conditions that must be satisfied to form a deadlock.
+   1. *Mutual Exculsion* :
+   2. *Hold and Wait* :
+   3. *No Preemption* :
+   4. *Circular Wait* :
+2.